ergoMixer/ergoMixBack/README.md

   NOTE: The `/path/on/host/to/ergo/database_and_logfile` directory must have `777` permission or have owner/group numeric id equal to `9052` to be writable by the container.

+## Notes
-  NOTE: Database schema for version 3.0.0 has changed; So, please consider binding to a different location if you previously have used an older version.
+  * Database schema for version `3.0.0` has changed; So, please consider binding to a different location if you previously have used an older version.

-  NOTE: If you want to buy SigmaUSD/SigmaRSV directly from the mixer, DO NOT SET withdrawal address when creating the mix/covert address and use "Set Later" option.
+  * If you want to buy SigmaUSD/SigmaRSV directly from the mixer, DO NOT SET withdrawal address when creating the mix/covert address and use "Set Later" option.
         Later, at the moment of buying SigmaUSD/SigmaRSV, set withdraw address and choose "AGE USD" option.

+  * If you now using manuall file config for your mixer after version `3.3.0` you must be update your config file, section `play.http` for using age-usd, like the following configuration:
+    ```
+    play: {
+      http {
+            filters="filters.CorsFilters",
+            fileMimeTypes = ${play.http.fileMimeTypes} """
+                     wasm=application/wasm
+                    """
+           }
+      filters {
+        hosts {
+          # Allow requests to example.com, its subdomains, and localhost:9000.
+          allowed = ["localhost", "127.0.0.1"]
+        }
+        cors {
+          pathPrefixes = ["/"]
+          allowedOrigins = null,
+          allowedHttpMethods = ["GET", "POST"]
+          allowedHttpHeaders = null
+        }
+      }
+    }
+    ```